LunaSare/spring2023-data-science/lectures/lecture_trees_joining.md

 ## Creating an R package for your final project (locally)
 <!-- Based on https://www.erikhoward.net/blog/how-to-create-an-r-data-package/ -->
-- Creating a new R package in RStudio:
+### 1. Creating a new R package in RStudio:
   1. File -> New Project -> New Directory -> R Package
   1. Enter a [good name](https://stackoverflow.com/questions/24201568/what-constitutes-a-good-package-name-according-to-cran) and folder for your package.
-I'll call mine `portalDataR`
+I'll call mine `portaldata`
   1. Click “Create git repository”
   1. Click “Create Project” button to create your new project